Thomas Hearns vs. Michael Olajide: Background

-Following a controversial draw in his previous fight, it was announced that Thomas Hearns would make his second defense of the WBO super middleweight title against Michael Olajide.
-The bout was set to be the first to be held at the then-newly opened Trump Taj Mahal owned by Donald Trump.
+Following a controversial draw in his previous fight, it was announced that Thomas Hearns would make his first defense of the WBO super middleweight title against Michael Olajide.
+The bout was set to be the first to be held at the then-newly opened Trump Taj Mahal owned by future United States President Donald Trump.
 Trump was in the midst of his high-profile separation (and eventual divorce) from wife Ivana which overshadowed the pre-fight press conferences.

 Olajide had been a top prospect in the middleweight division, becoming the #2 middleweight contender in 1987 and securing a title shot for the vacant IBF middleweight against the #1 ranked Hearns, but Hearns turned down the fight in order to move up to the light heavyweight division.
 With Hearns leaving the middleweight division, Olajide ascended to the #1 middleweight, but lopsided losses to Frank Tate and Iran Barkley had hurt his status as one of the premier up-and-comers.
 In an effort to resurrect his career, Olajide had parted ways with this father, Michael Olajide, Sr. in favor of legendary trainer Angelo Dundee prior to landing the Hearns fight.